 For further information, see the full rules.

-For the 2018 season we had a new handicap calculation.
-We will be using this for the 2019 competition.
+In the 2018 season we introduced a new handicap calculation, this will continue to be used in the 2020 season.

 Your handicap will be calculated based on your best 10k time for each of the last 3 years as listed on the Power of 10 website.
 These 3 best 10k times will be averaged and used to calculate your recent Best Average 10k Pace in minutes per Km.
 This will then be used to compare your performance in each Grand Prix race for the current season.
 The comparison is in the form of a ratio (Best Average Pace/Race Pace).
 For example, if your Best Average Pace is 05:00 mins per Km and you run a 10k in 60 mins (which works out to be 06:00 mins per km) the ratio will be 5/6.